top of page

 🏫

 Brunel is London's newest medical school.
-This is a five year degree, only for international applicants at present - where you will gain an MBBS degree.
+This is a five year degree open to both international and home students where you will gain an MBBS degree.
 This can then be used to train either in the UK or abroad.
 While it is not currently GMC Accredited, it has begun the process of gaining this recognition, which will take a number of years.

 Brunel Medical School is part of the College of Health, Medicine and Life Sciences (CHMLS), which is a leading provider of undergraduate and postgraduate health professions education, including Physician Associate, Nursing, Physiotherapy, Occupational Therapy and Social Work programmes.
 Thus the College provides opportunities for interprofessional learning.